Father-Son Team Raising Money For STARS In Memory Of Brad Wall - PembinaValleyOnline.com

 James and Cody will compete in challenges on the island today while raising donations from the community to "rescue" them from the island.
 So far, the father-son team has raised approximately $20,000.

-Together with the other four participants, the events has raised a total of $114,000, close to half their combined goal.
+Together with the other four participants, the event has raised a total of $114,000, close to half their combined goal.